 Moving on, write your idea on a fresh piece of paper and give it thoughts from different angles.
 For example, is the water salty?
 Or is it just saline?
 Are those two similar?
 Do I have an explanation to prove that they are not or shall I choose a different outlook?
 Or is it just that the water is less sweet and too saline?

 For now, the above tips are more than sufficient to get you a head start for your academic report writing.
 You have come this far.
 Hence, you are no longer a newbie.
 You can begin practising your skills of academic writing and later even advise your friends!
-If you have any query pertaining to the above points and tips, you are welcome to consult with our experts.
-We would love to have our value added services exploited by you!
-All you have got to do for us to take charge of all your report writing assignments is to fill up the form, let us know what type of academic report you need and on what topic.
+If you have any queries pertaining to the above points and tips, you are welcome to consult with our experts.
+We would love to have our value-added services exploited by you!
+All you have got to do for us to take charge of all your report writing assignments is to fill-up the form, let us know what type of academic report you need and on what topic.
 We would take care of the rest.

 Archer Wilson is an academic blogger who has been working with Sample Assignment for over five years, holding a Ph.D. degree in English Literature.
 Apart from being a blogger, he also works as an Australian assignment help expert for English in his idle time.